Kafati/arduino-incubator/README.md

  - "Humidity","%",
  - "Frequency","hrs",
  - "turn stop","day".

+## Temperature control
+The temperature control system uses a feedback on off controller based on a SPDT relay and DS18B20 temperature sensor to maintain the set temperature .
+## Turning mechanism
+A crack mechanism driven by a synchronous ac motor is used to turn the trays.
+Given the motor rpm as 5 revolutions per minute, the angular position of the crank can be translated to a particular inclination .
+Switching the motor on for some seconds say 6 second will get the crank to the top dead centre and another 6 seconds will get it to  the bottonm dead centre.
+The interval between these successive turns can be set through the lcdc menu.
+After 18  days ,the turning mechanism should be stopped, this can be achieved using lcd menu

   A tone buzzer is included to sound an alarm should there be a deviation from the set parameters.